 - Develop a question or idea for your topics and search for information from books, the internet and asking experts (text, data, images and diagrams).
 Make sure that you record where you have gained your information from. - 2.
 Select the information that answers your question.
 Develop more resulting questions and find answers to those questions.
 This should show a logical progression, curiosity and understanding of your original question. - 3.
-Process your information by: - Acknowledging any information that you understand and put information into your own words in a way that shows your understanding - Relating any diagrams, data or images to the relevant text - Annotating relevant diagrams, data or images to explain what they are showing. - 4.
+Process your information by: - Putting information into your own words in a way that shows your understanding - Stating where you found any information that you do understand but can't put into your own words - Relating any diagrams, data or images to the relevant text - Annotating (labelling) relevant diagrams, data or images to explain what they are showing.
+Sometimes a well-labelled diagram can save you having to write a lot of text. - 4.
 Show that you understand your research, discuss and link information, evaluate your research and draw conclusions.
 Conclusions may include your opinion.
 Indicate possible future investigations that could be done.